shaz13/shaz13/README.md

 ### Hi there, I am Shahebaz 👋

-I am a **Product enthusiast!**.
+I am a **Product enthusiast**.
 Interested in building impactful innovative products with data, sciences and passion! 🐣

 I work at [Societe-generale](https://github.com/societe-generale) as **Associate Data Scientist**, building AI products to do the magic!